SaravanaPrashanth/SocioHealthViz/R/visualizations/README.md

-# Life Expectancy Analysis Project
+# Life Expectancy Trends in England and Wales: A Visual Exploration

 ## Overview
-This project analyzes life expectancy trends and mortality rates in England and Wales, examining the relationships between deprivation indices, avoidable mortality, and regional variations.
+This project explores life expectancy trends in England and Wales through various data visualizations.
+It highlights socio-economic disparities and presents insights into how factors like deprivation and preventable mortality affect public health outcomes.

 ## Project Structure
 ```